 All class 1 and 2 food premises must keep a copy of their food safety program – of whatever kind - onsite at the business premises.

 In future, some businesses may choose to develop a non-standard food safety program under a declared Quality Assurance (QA) system or code, so the program can be incorporated into the larger whole of business system.
-Email the Department of Health at Foodsafety@health.vic.gov.au if this is relevant to your business.
+Email the Department of Health & Human Services at Foodsafety@health.vic.gov.au if this is relevant to your business.

 Class 3 and class 4 food premises – no food safety program